Shubham18091998/VaccineAvailabilityNotifier/README.md

 Step-3:Update the age and pincode in the script vaccine.py

-Step-4:Leave the script running on your local system.
+Step-4:Run the script vaccine.py on your local system.
 This script will ping the CoWIN website for every 5 mins and will send desktop notification if slot available